eralddavid/eralddavid.github.io/essays/shape_of_the_data_engineering.md

 > -  Eventually the whole “active vs passive investing” debate would be brought up, but the arguments seem to change over time — arguments from podcast episodes four years ago seem remarkably different from arguments last year, which indicates how the meta (or at least the consensus take) has been evolving.
 > -  Eventually someone says “So what do you think about value investing, and its horrible track record over the last 10 years?” and that clues you in to the existence of an ongoing debate.

-Today I somehow stumbled upon this great podcast by The Data Stack Show titled The Present and Future of Data Engineering with Joe Reis and Matthew Housley from Ternary Data.
-All four of these podcasters are heavy hitters in the data engineering world.
-I bet their combined years of experience total more than 30 (more than my age!).
-So what did I find?
-As far as I noticed, there were two big topics.
+This framework proved remarkably valuable when I recently encountered a podcast episode of [The Data Stack Show featuring Joe Reis and Matthew Housley](https://datastackshow.com/podcast/29-the-present-and-future-of-data-engineering-with-joe-reis-and-matthew-housley-from-ternary-data/).
+Their conversation, representing over three decades of combined experience, revealed two fundamental shifts in data engineering that perfectly exemplify why listening to expert discourse is so valuable.

 ## Long live modern data warehouses.
 From the beginning, the podcast touched on a quite heavy subject: cloud-based data engineering.
 Matthew Housley (Matt) starts by retelling his experience.